stevestein/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Sql/v3.3.1/Set-AzureRmSqlElasticPool.md

 ```

 ### -Tags
-Specifies a dictionary of Key-value pairs that this cmdlet associates with the elastic pool in the
+Specifies a dictionary of tags that this cmdlet associates with the elastic pool.
-form of a hash table.
-For example:

-@{key0="value0";key1=$null;key2="value2"}

 ```yaml
 Type: Hashtable